What Is Content Marketing ROI?

 Retention and Upsells

-Last but not least, retaining your audience and upselling them again.
-This is the most difficult but mandatory goal of content marketing to improve retention and driving upsell.
-But creating for your personas shouldn’t end just because someone becomes a customer.
-Instead, now is the time for you to delight your customers and make them a “Happy Customer Forever”.
-When your customer is happy with your product or services, there are 100 percent chances he/she would recommend your business to other people.
+When your customer is happy with your product or services, there are 100 percent chance he/she would recommend your business to other people.
 This is the time when we can’t ignore our happy customers.
-They are likely to trust you, would love to make more purchases and drive more revenue through upsells.
-Here are a few metrics to track toward this goal:- Customer retention rate
+They are likely to trust you, would love to make more purchases, and drive more revenue through upsells.

 - Percentage of repeat customers